zdravnick/Sublime-theme-lightgrey_monokai/README.md

 # Sublime-theme-lightgrey_monokay
-Readable and eazy for eyes monokai-based theme..hm...i hope ) Enjoy it!
+Readable and eazy for eyes...hm...i hope ) monokai-based theme.
+Enjoy it!